aspose-font/Aspose.Font-Documentation/cpp/release-notes/release-notes-2021/aspose-font-for-cpp-21-2-release-notes/_index.md

 type: docs
 weight: 11
 url: /cpp/aspose-font-for-cpp-21-2-release-notes/
+description: C++ APIs to manipulate and font files.
+This page contains new Aspose.Font for C++ features, enhancement, and bug fixes in 2023, version 21.2.
 ---

 ## Major Features

 Aspose.Font for  C++ 21.2 is ready for use with Aspose products ver 21.2.